SphereEx/test-lab/README.md

 # ICDE Test

 ## Stress Testing Tool
-the test for ICDE by two authoritative database testing tools， sysbench and BenchmarkSQL
+The stress test for ICDE by two authoritative database testing tools， sysbench and BenchmarkSQL

-followings are the document for the script of these tools
+followings are the documents for the script and configuration of these tools

 [sysbench script](doc/sysbench-test.md)